Bachchan (2014 film): Development

 Bachchan is produced jointly under the banners of Reliance Entertainment and Grassroot Entertainment.
 The plot consists of an interesting incident, which is centered around Amitabh Bachchan.
 This justifies the very naming of the film, according to director Raja Chanda.

 Casting

 Bachchan marks the Bengali debut of Kannada actress Aindrita Ray, who was signed for this film to play the character of the female lead opposite Jeet.
-Regarding her casting, Aindrita said, " The hero, director and banner are the best that Tollywood can offer.
-I couldn't think of anything bigger in terms of a debut.Bachchan also marks the first pairing of two renowned Tollywood faces, Jeet and Payel Sarkar.
+She confirmed that she was playing the role which was played by Bhavana in Vishnuvardhana.
+Regarding her casting, Aindrita said, "It is a complete coincidence that my first Bengali film happens to be a remake of a Kannada film.
+I think this symbolizes me, for these are the two languages that I connect most to.
+The hero, director and banner are the best that Tollywood can offer.
+I couldn't think of anything bigger in terms of a debut.
+Bachchan also marks the first pairing of two renowned Tollywood faces, Jeet and Payel Sarkar.
 According to Payel, her role in the film is a vital one and there is a depth in that character.

 Mukul Dev was also confirmed as a main antagonist in the movie.
 He is the first choice of the director and producer after his strong main antagonist role in 2012 Bengali Blockbuster movie Awara With Jeet.

 Subhashree Ganguly was also confirmed to make a special appearance in an item number.